SameerDoshi/covid19healthcarebotquickstart/README.md

 18. Click save to save changes.
 19. Go to app service editor
 20. Edit wwwroot\public\index.js
-21. Replace contents of liens 83 and 96 with a space
+21. Replace contents of liens 55 and 72 with a space
-22. Change type on line 85 from "invoke" to "event"
+22. You're almost done!
-23. Change value on line 87 to "covid19" (id of the scenario template)
+23. Change value on line 87 to "covid19" (or whatever the id of the scenario template)
 24. Remove args lines
 It should look like:
 ~~~~
     botConnection.postActivity({
-        type: "event",
+        type: "invoke",
         value: {
             trigger: "covid19",
         },